 I’ve never waffled so much about a trip as I did with cycling Cambodia from Siem Reap to Sihanoukville.
-This type of indecisiveness was a stark contrast to other adventures where I’m usually the first one out the gate.
+This type of indecisiveness was a stark contrast to other adventures where I’m often the first one out the gate.

 Source of my hesitation

 It wasn’t the cycling, and it wasn’t Cambodia.
 It was the merging of the two that pushed me out of my comfort zone.
-Certainly, malaria and dengue fever played a part, but simple precautions could cover those stumbling blocks.
+Certainly, malaria and dengue fever played a part, but taking precautions could cover those stumbling blocks.
 No, the major concern was heat exhaustion, and not being able to keep up in the gruelling energy-sapping heat.
 I became fixated on one cycling day in particular of 90 kilometres.
 Like an unrelenting itch, it was at the heart of my hesitation.

 The tour involved 300 kilometres of cycling.
 I was joining two friends, and their six friends from Australia.
 All are avid leisure cyclists who bike year round in tropical North Queensland.
 Their playground is about the same distance south of the equator as Cambodia is to the north.
 I was coming from Canada, where cycling is seasonal in summer temperatures mirroring a cold North Queensland winter day.
 And, tropical diseases are not something to be concerned about.